 ignore

-One or multiple pattens can be specified.
-Each pattern follows .gitignore
+One or multiple patterns can be specified.
+Each pattern follows .gitignore format.

 Example: